dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 ---
 ---
-## Para usar o protocolo DSDV
+## To use the DSDV protocol, change the files:
 * ns-2.34/dsdv/dsdv.cc

 <p>
   <pre><code>
-///Entre as linhas 1060 e 1061, adicione:
+///Between the lines 1060 e 1061, add:
      ///Set node's Behavior selfish - By Diógenes if(src != myaddr_ && selfish == true && cmh->ptype() != PT_MESSAGE){
 	drop(p, DROP_RTR_SELFISH); //Set as "SEL" in the trace.